Britain's best theatre - What makes Sheffield's the Crucible theatre so great?

 Many famous names have performed at the Crucible during its 51-year history including Victoria Wood, John Simm, Kenneth Branagh, and Dominic West.

-“There’s a really sweet spot in the Crucible where you can see the fine detail of a snooker cue hitting a ball across the table, and then you can be transformed into a project like life of pie where you're in the middle to the ocean.
+“There’s a really sweet spot in the Crucible where you can see the fine detail of a snooker cue hitting a ball across the table, and then you can be transformed into a project like Life of Pi where you're in the middle of the ocean.

 “The Crucible has an epicness when it needs to and takes us to far-gone places, but it also has detail where you can see every minutia of an actor or snooker player’s work.